[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 Screenshot 2025-07-09 at 21.51.55

 Currently, I'm proceeding with these minimal settings.
-I do feel like I want to research and do more, though.
+I do want to explore and add more features later.

 Vertex AI

-Next, set up to run scripts using Vertex AI.
+Next, let's set up Vertex AI to run our scripts.

-Next, we'll install uv for Python version management, virtual environments, and package management.
+Next, let's install uv for Python version management, virtual environment, and package management.

 # macOS/Linux